The white grape variety comes from Morocco

 , The name means "tomato grape" and refers to the shape of the berries.
 Synonyms are Bou Touggala, Bou Touqqala and Chetoui.
-The vine was first by the Ampelographen Joseph Vidal
+The vine was first created by the ampelographer Joseph Vidal

 used.
-The variety is grown in Morocco mainly around Meknes at the foot of the Middle Atlas.
+The variety is cultivated in Morocco mainly around Meknes at the foot of the Middle Atlas.
 In Argentina

 a total of 275 hectares were designated in 2010.